maximillianus/computer-science-basic/README.md

 # computer-science-basic
-Quick notes on the basic of computer science.
+This repo contains my notes about the basic concepts of computer science.
+There are heaps of concepts around computing and sometimes those concepts can be confusing to understand.
+Two concepts might look very similar to each other.
+So I am trying to clarify on tiny details that distinguish the concepts.

-This repo contains my notes about the basic stuffs of computer science.
-This serves as quick self-reminder on computer science concepts
+This repository is structured into multiple folders that contain a README file inside.
+Each folder is named with the concept to revise upon.
+Probably a Github Wiki is a better tool to do this but I am sticking with this first to avoid complexity of deciding which is the best.

 ## Serialization / Deserialization